A good bug report helps fix the bugs more effectively. Here’s how to write an excellent bug report:

 Effective Bug Reporting

 Bug reporting is an important aspect of Software Testing.
-An effective Bug report communicates well with the development team and avoids confusion or miscommunication.
+Effective Bug reports communicate well with the development team to avoid confusion or miscommunication.

-Don’t assume that the developer has done a mistake and hence you can use harsh words.
+Don’t assume that the developer has made a mistake and hence you can use harsh words.
 Before reporting, it is equally important to check if the same bug has been reported or not.

 A duplicate bug is a burden in the testing cycle.
-Check the whole list of known bugs.
-At times, the developers might have known the issue and ignored for a future release.
-Tools like Bugzilla which automatically searches for duplicate bugs can also be used.
+Check out the whole list of known bugs.
+At times, the developers may be aware of the issue and ignore it for future releases.
+Tools like Bugzilla, which automatically searches for duplicate bugs, can also be used.
 However, it is best to manually search for any duplicate bug.

-The import information that a bug report must communicate is “How?” and “Where?”
-The report should clearly answer how the test was performed and where the defect occurred exactly.
-The reader should easily reproduce the bug and find where the bug is.
+The important information that a bug report must communicate is “How?” and “Where?”
+The report should clearly answer exactly how the test was performed and where the defect occurred.
+The reader should easily reproduce the bug and find out where the bug is.

-Keep in mind that the objective of writing the Bug report is to enable the developer to visualize the problem.
+Keep in mind that the objective of writing a bug report is to enable the developer to visualize the problem.
 He/She should clearly understand the defect from the Bug report.
-Remember to give all the relevant information that the developer is seeking.
+Remember to provide all the relevant information that the developer is seeking.

-Also, bear in mind that a bug report would be preserved for future use and should be well written with the required information.
+Also, bear in mind that bug reports will be preserved for future use and should be well-written with the required information.
 Use meaningful sentences and simple words to describe your bugs.
-Don’t use confusing statements that wastes the time of the reviewer.
+Don’t use confusing statements that waste the time of the reviewer.

 Report each bug as a separate issue.
 In case of multiple issues in a single Bug report, you can’t close it unless all the issues are resolved.

-Hence it is best to split the issues into separate bugs.
+Hence, it is best to split the issues into separate bugs.
 This ensures that each bug can be handled separately.
 A well-written bug report helps a developer to reproduce the bug at their terminal.
-This helps them to diagnose the issue as well.
+This will help them diagnose the issue as well.

 Use the following simple Bug report template:

 This is a simple Bug report format.
-It may vary depending upon the Bug report tool that you are using.
-If you are writing a bug report manually then some fields need to be mentioned specifically like the Bug number, which should be assigned manually.
+It may vary depending on the Bug report tool that you are using.
+If you are writing a bug report manually then some fields need to be mentioned specifically like the Bug number – which should be assigned manually.

 Reporter: Your name and email address.

-Product: In which product you found this bug.
+Product: In which product did you find this bug?